joomengine/jcb-documentation/066-The-new-fields-Area-to-make-things-easier.md

 In earlier versions of JCB, each field used an **XML field definition area**.
 Developers could freely edit or omit elements directly, which gave flexibility but also caused instability — accidental changes or missing XML tags could break functionality.

 While this flexibility was useful for advanced users, it posed challenges for ensuring consistent, error-free components.
-To address this, JCB’s team restructured the system to make it more robust and user-friendly.
+To address this, JCB's team restructured the system to make it more robust and user-friendly.

 ---